RustyNoob-619/YARA/Rules/Readme.md

 # Collection of my YARA rules

+## Please see the below:

-Watch out for YARA rule files starting with the VT namiing convention as these will not work outside Virus Total
+=> Watch out for YARA rule files starting with the VT namiing convention as these will not work outside Virus Total

+=> These rules are written from Threat Research perspective and hence performance considerations are not taken into account